Toyota recalls 1.7M vehicles in N. America to fix air bags

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

+Takata used the chemical ammonium nitrate to create a small explosion to inflate the air bags.
+But the chemical can deteriorate over time due to high humidity and cycles from hot temperatures to cold.
+The most dangerous inflators are in areas of the South along the Gulf of Mexico that have high humidity.

-Dealers will either replace the inflator or the entire air bag assembly.
+Toyota and Lexus dealers will either replace the inflator or the entire air bag assembly with equipment made by other manufacturers that does not contain ammonium nitrate.
 Owners will be notified by mail or other means in late January.

 Toyota wouldn’t say if anyone has been injured in vehicles covered by the latest recall.